elaine84/ds-edu-tour/README.md

-## A guided tour of Jupyter in UC Berkeley's data science education program
+## Jupyter in UC Berkeley's data science education program

-* This document compiles information distributed across many web pages and GitHub repositories involved in running a live suite of data science courses.
+* This document provides a guided tour of information distributed across many web pages and GitHub repositories involved in running a live suite of data science courses at UC Berkeley.
-* These valuable resources -- designed for and by UC Berkeley students, instructors, and others supporting classes at Berkeley -- are publicly available.
+* These valuable resources -- designed for and by UC Berkeley students, instructors, and other teaching and support staff -- are publicly available.
 * This content should be of broad interest to diverse folks thinking about data science education, using Jupyter notebooks in the classroom, and/or deploying and scaling JupyterHub.

 **Keywords: data science, UC Berkeley, undergraduate education, Jupyter notebooks, JupyterHub deployment**